Cisco IOS and Radius

 Introduction

-Cisco NAS equipment has become quite popular of late, but being Cisco equipment running IOS, the configuration can be a bit non-obvious to the unfamiliar.
+Cisco NAS equipment running IOS may, the configuration can be a bit non-obvious to the unfamiliar.
 This document aims to describe the most common configuration options to make your Ciscos interoperate with radius as you would expect a well-behaved NAS to do.

 Shell Access

-To use RADIUS to authenticate your inbound shell (telnet & ssh) connections you need to create an entry in your users file similar to the following
+To use RADIUS to authenticate your inbound shell (telnet and ssh) connections you need to create an entry in your users file similar to the following:

 Enable Mode